ByronHawksmith/byronhawksmith.github.io/_tabs/quotes.md

 "Anyone who can make you believe absurdities can make you commit atrocities" - Voltaire

 "Someone I loved once gave me a box full of darkness.
 It took me years to understand that this, too, was a gift." - Mary Oliver

+"The propagandist's purpose is to make one set of people forget that certain other sets of people are human." - Aldous Huxley